Frequently Asked Questions

-No. Taking a defensive driving course (DSC) to dismiss the case is NOT available after the initial appearance on your citation.
+No. Taking a driving safety course (DSC) to dismiss the case is NOT available after the initial appearance on your citation.

 You can plead “no contest” and submit proof to the court of your incarceration.
-Jail credit is determined by a judge and once given will result in a conviction.
+Jail credit is determined by a judge and if granted, will result in a conviction.

 Criminal convictions may result in any of the following based on your circumstances: